sigstore/sigstore/pkg/signature/kms/azure/README.md

 You can force either `FromEnvironment` or `FromCLI` by configuring the environment variable `AZURE_AUTH_METHOD` to either `environment` or `cli`.

 For backward compatibility, if you configure `AZURE_TENANT_ID`, `AZURE_CLIENT_ID` and `AZURE_CLIENT_SECRET`, `FromEnvironment` will be used.

+## Integration Testing

+In addition to unit tests in this module, there is `integration_test.go`, which requires you to provide either environment or CLI credentials.
+Because the Sigstore project does not use Azure, the tests are not run as part of any CI/CD.
+These tests are for Azure client developers to test that changes work as expected against their own Azure subscription.

+Run the integration tests with `go test ./...` in the root of this module.